-3. Midnight Sun, Berry and Mushroom Foraging, and the Sami Culture: Experiencing the Essence of Pyhätunturi
+3. Midnight Sun, Berry and Mushroom Foraging and the Amethys mine of Pyhätunturi

 Nestled in the heart of Finnish Lapland, Pyhätunturi is more than just a scenic fell—it’s a place where nature, ancient culture, and light weave together into an unforgettable northern experience.
 In summer and early autumn, Pyhä offers a rich mix of wild beauty, traditional ways of life, and rare natural phenomena.